John Laurens: Death

 When the enemy rose to fire, Laurens ordered an immediate charge, despite the British having superior numbers and the stronger position.
 Gist was only two miles away, and quickly approaching with reinforcements.
 According to William McKennan, a captain under Laurens's command, Laurens appeared "anxious to attack the enemy previous to the main body coming up," gambling that his troops, "although few in numbers, [would be] sufficient to enable him to gain a laurel for his brow" before the end of the fighting.
 McKennan's opinion was that Laurens "wanted to do all himself, and have all the honor."

 As Laurens led the charge, the British immediately opened fire, and Laurens fell from his horse fatally wounded.
 Gist's larger force arrived in time to cover a retreat, but was unable to prevent costly losses, including three American dead.

-After Laurens's death, Colonel Tadeusz Kościuszko, who had been a friend of Laurens, came from North Carolina to take his place in the final weeks of battle near Charleston, also taking over Laurens' intelligence network in the area.
+After Laurens's death, Colonel Tadeusz Kościuszko, who had been a friend of Laurens, came from North Carolina to take his place in the final weeks of battle near Charleston, also taking over Laurens's intelligence network in the area.

 Laurens was buried near the site of the battle, at William Stock's plantation where he had spent the evening before his death.
 After Henry Laurens returned from imprisonment in London, he had his son's remains moved and reinterred on his own property, the Mepkin Plantation.

 The Laurens family sold their plantation in the 19th century, where it was bought and resold by many.
 In 1936 it was purchased by publisher Henry Luce and his wife Clare Boothe Luce.
 In 1949, the Luces donated a large part of the former plantation, including an extensive landscape garden, to the Trappists for use as a monastery.
 As Mepkin Abbey and the Mepkin Abbey Botanical Garden, located near Moncks Corner, South Carolina, the site is open to the public, including the Laurens family graveyard on the monastery grounds.